How to create a Halloween Potion Play set up at home.

 Get Crafty: If you can’t find the big orange Halloween carving pumpkins, we have also seen a lot of tutorials for painted pumpkins.
 Make your own decorations at home or print off some spooky designs from Pinterest or purchase a download from Etsy.
 Use a cauldron if you have one.
 You can use oranges or other citrus to scoop out and use as a vessel.
 Bottles filled with hand sanitiser are great to suspend critters and creatures.
 Clear jars are fun to pop your ingredients into.
 We also love this little potion bottle sets by Pickwick and Spout.

 STEP 2: Ingredients

 The most important potion ingredient is fizz!!
 Our Potion Kits use a special brew which can be used with just water.
-But the easiest way to make your own fizz at home is simply with bicarb soda and vinegar.
+We also love our Confident Fairy Magic Fizz for Halloween coloured potions.
+But an easy way to make your own fizz at home is simply with bicarb soda and vinegar.
 You can colour either the bicarb or the vinegar (or both) with food dye.
 We highly recommend orange and purple food colourings for halloween, but use your imagination!
 Want a unicorn potion set up for halloween?
 Use other colours.
 Have fun!
 Add in some bio glitter.
 We love The Glitter Tribe bio glitter and sell it on our website here.